LilBabines/TeleoClassification/README.md

 ## Deep Classification

-We pre-trained and fine-tuned diffent models, such as [DNABERT-2](https://doi.org/10.48550/arXiv.2306.15006), <span style="color:red"> other soon ? </span>.
-To reproduce the results from the paper or  fine-tune / infer  on your own data follow instruction in [BerTeleo directory](./scripts/BERTeleo/README.md).
+We pre-trained and fine-tuned various models, including [DNABERT-2](https://doi.org/10.48550/arXiv.2306.15006), with more to come soon.
+To reproduce the results from the paper or to fine-tune/infer using your own data, please follow the instructions in the [BerTeleo directory](./scripts/BERTeleo/README.md).

 ### Libraries
 Here is an overview of the main Python librairies used in this project.